fquinner/openmama.github.io/pages/openmama/openmama_rfc_dq_pluggability.md

 The following hooks will be added:

-initHook
+### initHook

+Prototype:
+mama_status dqstrategyMamaPlugin_initHook (mamaPluginInfo* pluginInfo)

-transportPostCreateHook
+### transportPostCreateHook

+Prototype:
+mama_status dqstrategyMamaPlugin_transportPostCreateHook (mamaPluginInfo pluginInfo)

-transportEventHook – this hook would take functionality to set the quality of subscriptions as maybe stale, depending on the type of message received.
+### transportEventHook – this hook would take functionality to set the quality of subscriptions as maybe stale, depending on the type of message received.

+Prototype:
+mama_status dqstrategyMamaPlugin_transportEventHook(mamaPluginInfo pluginInfo, mamaTransport transport, int setStale)

-subscriptionPostCreateHook – this hook would initialise a dqStrategy and dqContext
+### subscriptionPostCreateHook – this hook would initialise a dqStrategy and dqContext

+Prototype:
+mama_status dqstrategyMamaPlugin_subscriptionPostCreateHook (mamaPluginInfo pluginInfo, mamaSubscription subscription)

-subscriptionpreMsgHook – this hook would take functionality from listenermsgcallback, and will be used to call dqStrategy_checkSeqNum() and other mechanisms such as processPointToPointMessage.
+### subscriptionpreMsgHook – this hook would take functionality from listenermsgcallback, and will be used to call dqStrategy_checkSeqNum() and other mechanisms such as processPointToPointMessage.

+Prototype:
+mama_status dqstrategyMamaPlugin_subscriptionPreMsgHook(mamaPluginInfo pluginInfo, mamaSubscription subscription, int msgType, mamaMsg msg)

-shutdownHook
+### shutdownHook

+Prototype:
+mama_status dqstrategyMamaPlugin_shutdownHook (mamaPluginInfo pluginInfo)

 ### Language support